-We require two short mandatory boulder and auto-belay safety inductions for new and returning members.
+We require a short mandatory boulder and auto-belay safety inductions for new and returning members.

-There are two main goals to these safety inductions.
+There are two main goals to this safety induction.

 One, they inform all climbers of our Covid-19 risk mitigation rules at the gym, in order to keep everyone safe and healthy.
 Our instructors will among other things remind climbers about washing their hands after a climb and before touching their face, maintaining social distancing on the wall and how to direct a sneeze or cough.